aldimar-junior/aldimar-junior/README.md

 ### Hello there! 👋

-I’m @aldimar-junior, I build RPAs, scripts and other tools to help me and my clients on our daily routine.
+I’m @aldimar-junior, I build RPAs, scripts, analytical dashboards and other tools to help me and my clients on our daily routines.

 🔭 I’m currently building scripts to manipulate PDF files in multiple ways using Python.